By Greg Carannante

 And that’s really my message, fundamentally.
 If we break everything down, it’s get rid of the fear, act courageously and live your life, because this is it.
 We’re here for such a short little window of time.

-I’ll say it with one of the C words that I believe to be the most important — and that is courage.
+One of the words that I believe to be the most important [in life] is courage.
 Most people think courage is the antithesis of fear.
 Courage is simply getting into your heart — and that’s it.
 It’s really asking yourself what makes your heart beat faster, which means what do you care about.
 And if you think about the environment and it makes your heart beat faster, if you think about animals, babies or kids, mass incarceration, police brutality — if you think about any of these things and it makes your heart beat faster, follow it.
 It’s simple but not easy.
 Follow your heart.

 If you had to choose, which of your accolades would you keep: the Image Awards or the ‘Sexiest Man Alive’?